airpair/creating-container-components-part-1-shadow-dom/post.md

 }
 ```

-The copyright text in our shadow DOM won't change.
+The copyright text in our shadow DOM won't change, as the below image illustrates.

+TODO: Insert Image (of correct/white, filled `ot-site`)

 Content projection is about more than style scoping, of course, but styles provide a great visual!
 You can see [a full demo of content projection](http://codepen.io/morewry/pen/zxajGB/) as described here on CodePen.

-TODO: Insert Image (of correct/white, filled `ot-site`)

 After we remove our educational red, content projection gives us exactly the end result we were aiming for--with the added benefit of a shadow DOM's encapsulation.
 You can see [a full demo of `ot-site`](http://codepen.io/morewry/pen/azKWLQ/) as we implemented it here on CodePen.